Online Scientific Calculator Instruction Manual

 What is it?
 And what does it do?

 The Online Scientific Calculator is an online application for performing simple mathematical calculations.
-Based on the feedback I received for the first version it now includes many additional features.

 Starting the calculator